The Hebrew Prophet Zechariah: His Vision & Prophesies

-Zechariah Commentary: Zechariah was a priest and prophet to the Jews during the rebuilding and reestablishing of Jerusalem after Babylonian exile.
+Zechariah Commentary outlines a priest and prophet to the Jews during the rebuilding and reestablishing of Jerusalem after Babylonian exile.
 He was the son of a prophet, which means he belonged to Aaron’s family.
 The Lord assigned Zechariah to encourage His people to continue rebuilding the second temple (the first temple was burned down by Nebuzaradan, Captain of the Guard, who served under King Nebuchadnezzar of Babylon).

-The theme of Chapters 12 through 14 deals with Israel in the latter years, signifying the return of Jesus Christ and the establishment of His Kingdom on Earth.
+The theme of the book of Zechariah Chapters 12-14 deals with Israel in the latter years, signifying the return of Yeshua (Jesus) and the establishment of His Kingdom on Earth.

 Since Bible days, Israel has been hated of many nations–from Pharaoh of Egypt and King Nebuchadnezzar of Babylon to ancient Rome and Hitler, all the way to the modern day Palestinians and the Middle East.
 Israel has been a continuous problem of other nations for one reason or another.
 The Lord is saying those nations that are “burdened” by Israel will live to regret it.